AllThingsSmitty/tweet-style-guide/README.md

 Personal style guide for tweeting
 =================

-Editorial note: this list is under continuous development.
+Editor note: this list is under continuous development.

 =